-As a proactive database administrator, one of your main tasks is monitoring different activities happening in your SQL Server instances continuously.
+To a proactive database administrator, SQL Server Agent is one of the main tools to monitor different activities continuously happening in SQL Server instances.

-SQL Server provides us with the ability to automate such monitoring tasks and respond with the proper action, or, at a minimum, notify the related person, when a specific error, such asa performance issue or a Windows event is detected.
-Automated monitoring and response to the different SQL Server, performance or Window events is performed using the SQL Server Agent Job Alerts.
+SQL Agent provides us with the ability to automate such monitoring tasks and respond with the proper action, or, at a minimum, notify the related person, when a specific error, such as performance issue or a Windows event is detected.
+Automated monitoring and response to the different SQL Server, performance or Window events is performed using the SQL Agent Job Alerts.

 To create an alert, you need to provide a meaningful name of the alert, less than 128 characters, the type of the event that will fire this alert and finally the action that will be performed by the SQL Server Agent as a response to that event.
 In addition, you should be member of SYSADMIN fixed server role to be able to run the sp_add_alert system stored procedure and create the alert.

 There are three types of alerts that can be created in the SQL Server Agents:

 - SQL Server Event Alerts: This alert will be fired when an event with a specific error number or an error severity level occurs

 - SQL Server Performance Event Alerts: This alert will be fired when a specific performance counter exceeds, equal to or falls below a predefined threshold value

 - WMI event alerts: This alert will be fired when a specific Windows Management Instrumentation (WMI) event occurs

 In this article, we will concentrate on creating and configuring alerts for SQL Server Agent jobs using ApexSQL Job.

 ApexSQL Job can be downloaded from the ApexSQL download center and installed to your machine easily, by following a straight-forward installation wizard, in which you will be asked to provide the installation path only.